Azure-Samples/load-testing-restricted-public-access/README.md

   - load-testing.template.yaml: template file used to create the test with Azure DevOps
   - load-testing-run.template.json: template file used to run the test with the bash file 'load-testing-tool.sh'
   - load-testing.jmx: the JMX load testing file used by Azure Load Testing
+- src: contains a subfolder for each service which will deployed on the infratructure before launching the tests
+  - service-1: source code of the service-1
+  - service-2: source code of the service-2
+  - service-N: source code of the service-N
 - scripts: contains the bash file 'load-testing-tool.sh' used to deploy the infrastructure to test, the load-testing infrastructure and run the tests.

 Below the repository folder hierachy: